HISTORY OF THE AECT LEADERSHIP DEVELOPMENT INTERNSHIP PROGRAM

 Needs Development: Applicant’s statements are disorganized or do not explain reasons to be named an intern.

 Exemplary: Vita reinforces leadership experiences described in application and includes other leadership and service activities.

 Average: Vita reinforces leadership experiences described in application, but no other leadership or service activities are listed.

 Needs Development: No vita provided or no leadership experience exhibited on vita.

 Exemplary: Letter contains specific details regarding applicant’s leadership potential and benefit of the program to the applicant.

 Average: Letter is nonspecific regarding applicant’s leadership potential or benefit of the program to the applicant.

-Poor: Letter contains reservations regarding applicant’s leadership potential or benefit of the program to the applicant.
+Needs Development: Letter contains reservations regarding applicant’s leadership potential or benefit of the program to the applicant.